fltt/make4java/README.md

 default.
 To enable them you can pass `configure` the `--enable-foo-feature` option.
+I've tested the native code on GNU/Linux (Arch Linux), FreeBSD 10.3 and 11.0, Mac OS X 10.11.6 (with Xcode 8.0) and Windows 10 Enterprise (with Cygwin 2.6.0, see the [next section](#compiling-on-windows) for instructions).
-I've tested the native code only in Linux and FreeBSD, however adding more architectures should be trivial using Autoconf and Libtool.
+Thank to Autoconf and Libtool adding more architectures should be trivial.

 For a list of supported options and environment variables affecting the build process run: